Rotary Classroom Organization Ideas

 Below are some of my top tips for helping everyone stay organized.

-1. Have students create a Table of Contents in the first page of their notebook, binder or duo-tang.
-I photocopy a template that they can fill in with the page number, lesson/hand out title and date.
+1. Have students create a Table of Contents on the first page of their notebook, binder, or duo-tang.
+I photocopy a template that they can fill in with the page number, lesson/handout title, and date.

 |Grade 8 Personal Safety Table of Contents|

 2. Have a class table of contents on chart paper posted visibly in the room.
 Ask a pair of students who finish early or need some leadership experience to create this.
-Have them create as many columns as rotary classes you teach.
-As you teach each lesson check off or write the date in class column.
-This is student created and may include some of their ideas.
-(Good Relationships was the title – the students decided to clarified boyfriend/girlfriend)
+Have them create as many columns as the rotary classes you teach.
+As you teach each lesson check off or write the date in the class column.
+This is a student-created and may include some of their ideas.
+(Good Relationships was the title – the students decided to clarify boyfriend/girlfriend)

 4. Post assignment sheets in the middle of anchor charts, therefore students will likely look/read the assignment sheets plus the helping anchor charts around them.
-In the photo, I have my October Monthly Reading Assignment posted in a high traffic area, with supporting posters surround it.
+In the photo, I have my October Monthly Reading Assignment posted in a high-traffic area, with supporting posters surrounding it.